kadriyebarlak/kadriyebarlak/README.md

 Lately, I've been exploring AI integrations and modern developer tools to stay at the edge of technology.

-Beyond code, I care deeply about emotional clarity, creative thinking, and positive energy — and I bring that into every project I touch. 🌱
+Beyond code, I care deeply about emotional clarity, creative thinking, and positive energy, and I bring that into every project I touch. 🌱

 🌍 Currently based in Istanbul
-🧠 Passionate about learning through building — my curiosity is my roadmap
+🧠 Passionate about learning through building, my curiosity is my roadmap
 🌸 Building a life and a career I love — one commit at a time